 The 12th studio album Feel The Misery is gorging with slow, heavy beating rhythms, riffs at every nook and cranny and the slow, drawn out lyrics that go with a Doom Metal production.
 I always thought Nick Holmes of Paradise Lost was the king supreme with the best gummy lyrics drawling skills, but Aaron Stainthorpe takes the cake on Feel The Misery.

 Now firmly in the groove, A Cold New Curse follows down that road, but this time with more generic Doom.
-At some point in this lengthy track you kind of wonder where this is going and suddenly a doomish storm of Metal kicks loose.
+At some point in this lengthy track you kind of wonder where this is going, and suddenly a doomish storm of metal kicks loose.
 With some symphonic elements in there, stellar that.
 And then Feel The Misery – the title song – gets going.
 Slowly, slowly beating you into the dust until you move no more.
-The center piece.
-Nice that.

-Feel The Misery looks and feels complete (no pun intended, lol..), but – alas – there are flaws.
-Depending on what equipment you use to listen to the record, Aaron’s voice comes across as somewhat tinny – hiding in the background.
+To wrap this up, Feel The Misery looks and feels complete, but – alas – we certainly found flaws.
+Depending on what equipment you use for your listening pleasure, Aaron’s voice comes across as somewhat tinny, kind of hiding in the background.
 Also the bass played by Lena Abé somehow fails to come out.
 And – last, but not least – at some point the enforced slowness starts to sound somewhat artificial – difficult to describe this one.
 All of the above is however relatively minor and not much to fuss about.

-None of tracks present qualify as fillers.
+None of tracks present qualify as fillers, though.
 And this is a difficult feat with no song shorter than five minutes in length.
-There are weaker tracks like A Thorn of Wisdom, but otherwise sounds good.
+There are weaker tracks like A Thorn of Wisdom, but otherwise things look pretty good.

 And congratulations.
 The album made it to the 2015 Top 10 Records.
 Very good.